 Become a Member of OneShare’s Complete Medical Cost-Sharing Program!

 If you’re in a good position to bless others while enhancing your own wellness through medical sharing, then enroll in our Complete Medical Cost-Sharing Program today.
 This Membership is our most comprehensive Membership — ideal for families, or for individuals wanting access to a broad range of services.
-With this Program, you will have access to 24/7 Telemedicine Services for a $0 Consult Fee; exclusive Discount Services for Prescriptions, Labs, Vitamins, and more; and, most importantly, Membership to one of the nation’s best Christian healthshare ministries!
+With this Program, you will have access to 24/7 Telemedicine Services for a 100% Shared Consult Fee; exclusive Discount Services for Prescriptions, Labs, Vitamins, and more; and, most importantly, Membership to one of the nation’s best Christian healthshare ministries!
 Don’t shoulder the burden of paying for medical assistance alone.
 Become a Complete Member now.

 “And my God will supply every need of yours according to his riches and Glory in Christ Jesus.”

 ONESHARE HEALTH, LLC (ONESHARE) IS NOT AN INSURANCE COMPANY BUT A RELIGIOUS HEALTH CARE SHARING MINISTRY (HCSM) THAT FACILITATES THE SHARING OF MEDICAL EXPENSES AMONG MEMBERS.
 As with all HCSMs under 26 USC § 5000A(d)(2)(B)(ii), OneShare’s members are exempt from the ACA individual mandate.
 OneShare does not assume any legal risk or obligation for payment of member medical expenses.
 Neither OneShare nor its members guarantee or promise that medical bills will be paid or shared by the membership.
 Available nationwide, but please check https://www.onesharehealth.com/legal-notices for the most up to date state availability listing.